IBMStreams/streamsx.speech2text/applications/S2TPerformanceTests/README.md

 	watsonConfigFile : <none> - Required: The location of the Watson .pset config file to run this test. testName : <default> - The name of the test.
 This will be used to write out performance results to <test-name>_Performance.txt and utterances to <test-name>_Utterances.txt. writeUtterancesToFile : <true> - Boolean value of whether or not to write utterances to file.
 For extremely large parallel tests, we recommend you use false.
-	parallelWidth : <10> - Number of Speech2Text engines to have running in parallel.
+	parallelWidth : <1> - Number of Speech2Text engines to have running in parallel.
 	blockSize : <200> - Number of bytes per tuple being sent to the WatsonS2T engine.
-For RTP packets, ~200 bytes. numRepetitions : <1> - Number of times to submit the files from a directory for processing.
-This allows you to create large tests from a small number of audio files. numFiles : <5> - Number of .raw files to be processed from the provided directory. audioDirectory : <audio> - Location of the audio to be processed.
+For RTP packets, ~200 bytes. executionsPerAudioFile : <1> - Number of times to submit the files from a directory for processing.
+This allows you to create large tests from a small number of audio files. numAudioFiles : <5> - Number of .raw files to be processed from the provided directory. audioDirectory : <audio> - Location of the audio to be processed.

+## Recommended Audio
+For sample audio, you can use the RAW audio files included in the RAWWatsonS2T sample application in the Speech2Text toolkit as a starting point.
+However, to get accurate results you should use audio that is representative of the audio you need to process.
+For good benchmark timings, you should also try to have audio files of short length (~2% of total expected test time).
+This will make sure that the test doesn't finish with 1 / X engines completing the processing of one long audio file.

 ## Running with parallelPerf.sh Script
 The parallelPerf.sh script is helpful for easily running multiple benchmark tests on a system.